Conditions we treat with palliative care

 What happens after palliative care?

 When you leave the hospital, your palliative care specialist will help you transition home or to the next level of care.
-If hospice care is needed, we can refer you to a provider that meets your needs.
+If hospice care is needed, we can refer you to a provider that meets your unique needs.